BelledonneCommunications/bcg729/README.md

 Licensing
 ---------

-Copyright 2012-2019 Belledonne Communications SARL.
+Copyright © Belledonne Communications

-bcg729 is dual licensed.
-It can be licensed and distributed:
+bcg729 is dual licensed, and is available either :

-* Under a GNU GPLv3 license, for free (open source)
+ - under a [GNU/GPLv3 license](https://www.gnu.org/licenses/gpl-3.0.en.html), for free (open source).
+Please make sure that you understand and agree with the terms of this license before using it (see LICENSE.txt file for details).

-* Under a proprietary license, for use in closed source applications.
+ - under a proprietary license, for a fee, to be used in closed source applications.
+Contact [Belledonne Communications](https://www.linphone.org/contact) for any question about costs and services.

 Patents
 -------